 - Participating in one or more recorded online focus groups throughout the 2020-21 school year.

 - Completing a short online feedback form after each focus group to provide additional commentary on the main themes that emerged from the conversations.

-If you are interested in joining the first focus group at 4:00 p.m. on September 29, please register with the University of Regina.
+If you are interested in joining the upcoming focus group at 4:00 p.m. on November 30, please register with the University of Regina.

 The study is guided by the following research question and sub-questions:

 What can be learned from the experiences of Saskatchewan school leaders as they navigate through the COVID-19 pandemic?

 - What challenges are school leaders facing and how do those challenges continue to evolve over the course of the pandemic?

 - What kinds of professional learning experiences do school leaders identify as being necessary to effectively lead during COVID-19 times?

 - How can their professional organizations support school leaders in managing the complexities of leading schools during a pandemic?